YoRyan/smtp-translator/README.md

 ## Run your own

+First, install SMTP Translator into your `GOPATH`:

 ```
 $ go get -u github.com/YoRyan/smtp-translator
 ```

-At the minimum, you need to specify your Pushover app token in the `PUSHOVER_TOKEN` environment variable.
+To start the server, you need to specify the Pushover app token it will use.
+You do this by setting the `PUSHOVER_TOKEN` environment variable:

 ```
 $ export PUSHOVER_TOKEN=xxx